 The school achieves much higher than average key stage SATs results for all major subjects (cohort depending), both against national and local averages.
 The following elements contribute to this:

-o Class size: Little Milton School’s class sizes are smaller than found in most primary schools.
+- Class Size: Little Milton School’s class sizes are smaller than found in most primary schools.
 There are three classes with Nursery and Reception, Years 1, 2 and 3 and 4, 5 and 6 combining.
 This is reviewed on an annual basis.
 The annual intake is 12 pupils with a number on roll of approximately 50 to 60.

-o IT capacity: Little Milton School has a well-developed IT resource base including a class set of iPads, chromebooks and desktops in each classroom.
+- IT Capacity: Little Milton School has a well-developed IT resource base including a class set of iPads, Chromebooks and desktops in each classroom.

 Little Milton School is resourceful in the breadth and scope of our sports curriculum.

 - The playground is used for a variety of sports activities.